Huangxy-Minel/MinelHuang-Website/content/authors/Minel Huang/_index.md

 # Interests to show in About widget
 interests:
-- Host network
+- Host Network
 - SmartNIC
-- System design for Federated Learning & Homomorphic Encryption
+- Federated Learning & Homomorphic Encryption

 # Education to show in About widget
 education: